icd2k3/riot-opt-types-mixin/README.md

 `Invalid opt 'name' of type 'number' supplied to 'my-tag', expected 'string'.`

-## Full Example
-TODO

-## Documentation
+## Supported `optTypes`
+- optTypes.any
+- optTypes.arrayOf
+- optTypes.array
+- optTypes.bool
+- optTypes.func
+- optTypes.instanceOf
+- optTypes.node
+- optTypes.number
+- optTypes.objectOf
+- optTypes.object
+- optTypes.oneOf
+- optTypes.oneOfType
+- optTypes.shape
+- optTypes.string

-Please refer to React's PropTypes [Documentation](https://facebook.github.io/react/docs/reusable-components.html).
-This mixin feature all the same optTypes <strong>except</strong> for "element" which validates React components.
+Please refer to React's PropTypes [Documentation](https://facebook.github.io/react/docs/reusable-components.html) if you have any questions about how these function.

+This mixin feature all the same `optTypes` listed in React's documentation <strong>except</strong> for `element` which validates React components.
 I plan on appending a "tag" checker soon for Riot.

 ## Why?
 I'm a big fan of this functionality in [React](https://facebook.github.io/react/) and wanted to be able to utilize it in [Riot](http://riotjs.com) apps.